skurmedel/skurmedel.github.io/_posts/2016-12-11-the-srgb-gamma-function-explained.md

 ---

 ## What is sRGB?
 sRGB is a colour space, and a standard that is probably the most common colour space for computer displays.
+Wikipedia [explains this](https://en.wikipedia.org/wiki/SRGB) better than me.
+If your stuff will be displayed on the internet, you are most likely targeting sRGB.
+This applies to virtually all PC games as well.

 ## Why do we gamma correct?
 Here are some good explanations: